Madras Christian College: School of Continuing Education

 On the assumption of autonomous status, the college geared itself up towards augmenting Human Resources for achieving innovative ventures and one such pioneering venture that was launched in 1983, was the Department of Continuing Education.
-With Dr. R. Rajkumar as its dynamic first director, the department emerged as the autonomous M.C.C.
+With R. Rajkumar as its dynamic first director, the department emerged as the autonomous M.C.C.
 School of Continuing Education (MCCSCE) of the college.
 As an expression of its commitment to respond effectively to the plight of the less privileged youth, who, for various reasons, could not join the main stream of the college the MCCSCE through the years developed several Job and Career Oriented and Skill-Development Courses.

 Student life

 Cultural festival

 Madras Christian College has hosted DeepWoods, an inter-collegiate cultural festival, since 1980.
 It is typically held each year in February.

 The three-day event sees participation by various colleges from Chennai and all over India with attendance touching almost 30,000.
 MCC, as the host college, does not participate in the festival.

 The highlight of the second day of the event is a light music show, aimed at integrating youth of different ethnic backgrounds through multi-lingual music.

-Anuratha Sriram, Malgudi Subha, Srinivasan, Unni Krishnan, Naresh Iyer, Anirudh Ravichander, Sid Sriram, Hiphop Tamizha, Shakthisree Gopalan and Gana Bala are among the many artists who have performed to packed audiences at the event.
+Anuratha Sriram, Malgudi Subha, Srinivasan, Unni Krishnan, Naresh Iyer, Anirudh Ravichander, Sid Sriram, Hiphop Tamizha, Shakthisree Gopalan and Gana Bala are among the many artists who have performed at the event.

 The third and final day ends with a rock concert with the headlining act being among India's leading bands.
-Parikrama, Orange Street, Pentagram,The Hindu, Metro Plus Chennai Moksha, The Killer Tomatoes, Acquired Funk Syndrome, Them Clones, Thermal and a Quarter and Avial, are among the various acts that have graced the stage over the decades.
+Parikrama, Orange Street, Pentagram,The Hindu, Metro Plus Chennai Moksha, The Killer Tomatoes, Acquired Funk Syndrome, Them Clones, Thermal and a Quarter and Avial, are among the various acts that have performed at the festival.